Renormalization, Decoupling and the Hierarchy Problem: Introduction and summary

-It is shown by Zimmerman \cite{Zimmermann:1969jj} that each term in the second line in (\ref{totmassren}) is finite.
-This means that each term is well-defined and finite even if we extend the momentum integral to infinite.
-This means the mass $m^2$ is independent of regularization or the cutoff $\Lambda$.
+It was shown by Zimmerman \cite{Zimmermann:1969jj} that each term in the second line in (\ref{totmassub}) is finite, even if we extend the momentum integral to infinity.
+This means the total mass $m^2(p^2)$ is independent of the cutoff $\Lambda$ and, in general, regularization.
 There is no need for a miraculous cancellation.
-This should be finite because the same is obtained by running between the two scales, from $\mu$ to $p$, which is purely low-energy behavior \cite{Choi:2023mma}.
+The combination (\ref{totmassub}) should be finite because the same is obtained by running between the two scales, from $m$ to $p$, which is purely low-energy behavior \cite{Choi:2023mma}.
 If we wrote the Lagrangian using (\ref{baremassagain}), there is no problem of infinity.

-Our last concern is whether the Higgs mass depends on the UV parameters \cite{Giudice:2013yca,Cohen:2019wxr,Craig:2022eqo}.
-For instance, the scalar field can couple to a very heavy field with the mass $M$ and the loop correction can change the original scalar mass $m^2$.
+Our last concern is whether such loop correction depends on the UV parameters \cite{Martin:1997ns, Giudice:2013yca, Cohen:2019wxr, Craig:2022eqo}.
+For instance, the loop correction by a very heavy field with the mass $M$ can change a coupling.
 Then, the Appelquist--Carazzone decoupling theorem states that the corresponding amplitude is suppressed in some powers of $p^2/M^2$ and $m^2/M^2$ \cite{Appelquist:1974tg}.
-The renormalized loop corrections vanish as we send $M \to \infty$.
+In other words, the renormalized loop corrections vanish in the limit $M \to \infty$.